 The National Institute on Drug Abuse (NIDA) estimated that around 25% of Americans grow up in a household where drug abuse is present.
 This presence of drug abuse and possible neglect makes the child twice as likely to abuse drugs themselves later on.
 Children of addicts may feel neglected or ignored by their parents (among other effects).
-It’s important to know what to do as a child of an addict.
+It’s important to know what to do if you are one of the many who can say, “My parent is an addict”.
 No matter how bad things may seem, there are always ways to get help.

 Children and adult children of drug addicts can have a positive impact on their parents.
 With the right resources and support, you can help them change their habits.
 Looking towards trusted treatment centers like Phoenix Rising can make all the difference for the future.
 While we can’t change the past and the choices we or our parents have made, we can change the situation for the better.